Rue Britannia

 So what ?

-Despite some five hundred years of rot ?
+Despite long centuries years of rot ?

 That is the beauty we’re missing, I say –